 Getting the support of three or more of the Hyperledger Fabric maintainers for the new feature will greatly enhance the probability that the feature’s related PRs will be included in a subsequent release.

-The maintainers hold regular maintainers meetings.
-The purpose of the maintainers meeting is to plan for and review the progress of releases, and to discuss the technical and operational direction of the project and sub-projects.
+The maintainers hold regular contributors meetings.
+The purpose of the contributors meeting is to plan for and review the progress of releases and contributions, and to discuss the technical and operational direction of the project and sub-projects.

 Please see the wiki for maintainer meeting details.